collinsnwammuo/Wireshark-projects/ICMP Tunnel Detection/README.md

 **Difficulty:** Advanced
 **Protocols:** ICMP, TCP, SSH
 **Tools:** Wireshark · ptunnel-ng
-**Lab Environment:** Kali Linux (attacker/analyst) · Windows 10 (target) · VirtualBox NAT + Host-Only
+**Lab Environment:** Kali Linux only · Loopback interface · VirtualBox

 ---

 ## 🎯 What I Did

-I created a covert ICMP tunnel between my Kali Linux VM and Windows 10 VM using ptunnel-ng, tunnelled a live SSH session through it so that real TCP traffic was hidden inside ICMP ping packets, and then captured the whole thing in Wireshark.
-The analysis focused on identifying the specific indicators that separate malicious ICMP tunnelling from normal legitimate ping traffic -- because from a distance they look identical.
+I set up a complete ICMP tunnel on a single Kali Linux VM -- running both the tunnel server and client on loopback -- and tunnelled a live SSH session through it so that real TCP traffic was hidden inside ICMP ping packets.
+I captured the entire thing in Wireshark on the loopback interface and then analysed the capture against a normal ping baseline to identify every indicator that distinguishes malicious ICMP tunnelling from legitimate traffic.

-This is one of the more advanced evasion techniques in the portfolio.
-Attackers use ICMP tunnelling specifically to bypass firewalls that allow ping but block other protocols.
-Understanding what it looks like in a packet capture is something I did not see covered in most beginner SOC resources, which is exactly why I wanted to include it.
+I deliberately chose the single-VM loopback approach because it isolates the ICMP tunnel behaviour cleanly without any additional network noise from a second machine.
+The detection indicators are identical to a real network scenario and the capture is easier to read and analyse.

 ---

 ## ⚠️ Disclaimer

-All activity was performed in my isolated VirtualBox lab environment.
+All activity was performed entirely within my Kali Linux VM using the loopback interface.
 No external systems or real networks were involved.

 ---